neuralmagic/deepsparse/examples/huggingface-transformers/README.md

 ## Example [transformers](https://github.com/huggingface/transformers) DeepSparse Flask Deployment

-To illustrate how the DeepSparse Engine can be used with Hugging Face transformers, this directory contains a sample model server and client.
+To illustrate how the DeepSparse Engine can be used with Hugging Face Transformers, this directory contains a sample model server and client.

 The server uses Flask to create an app with the DeepSparse Engine hosting a compiled Hugging Face transformer model.